 It’s easy to forget that statesmen in high office are people like the rest of us; mere mortals who look forward to kicking off their brogues at the end of a hard day’s presiding, uncorking the Chablis and sitting back in front of the telly.
-But it’s true, as current president Barack Obama proves.
+But it’s true, as outgoing president Barack Obama proves.

 Talking to People magazine in the States, the US president revealed that the Obamas regularly settle down together to watch the innovative comedy series Modern Family, but when he’s in sole control of the remote, the leader of the free world prefers edgy dramas like The Wire, Boardwalk Empire and Homeland, the compelling, complex series about US foreign policy that began last night on Channel 4.

 And he’s not alone, as the Clintons and most of the US administration are also said to be keen on Homeland, a fact that suggests Washington must have ground to a standstill every Sunday evening last October, when the show aired in the States.

 If a man’s friends tell a lot about his character, then his TV viewing habits are likely to be equally illuminating.
 So I’ll leave it to you to make what you will of the viewing choices of the last ten fellows to make it to the top of the American political pile…

 George W Bush: An avowed traditionalist, George W Bush repeatedly said in interviews that he didn’t watch much TV and was, in fact, fairly contemptuous of the medium.
 “They put an off button on the TV for a reason.
 Turn it off,” said Bush in one such media meeting.
 However, when he deigned to look at what the box had to offer, Bush was said to watch country music TV or Biography, the biographical sketch series, on A&E. But other than that, he told C-SPAN, he only had time for sports on the tube.